2025 Municipal Finance Institute

 Do you know what to do if your city experiences a cybersecurity incident?
 Join this dynamic session to learn how to develop and test a municipal cyber incident response plan before you need one.
 Hear from expert panelists on lessons learned from real-world breaches, and learn how to coordinate with state and federal agencies during cyber incidents.
 Leave this session with the confidence to respond to real incidents with speed and efficiency.

-Moderator: Scott Pettingell, Assistant Finance Director, Roseville
+Moderator: Scott Pettingell, Finance Director, Roseville

-Speakers: Mohammad Ahmed, CEO, Infinity Technologies | Jessica Alcaraz, Deputy Director of Administrative Services, Pico Rivera | Yu Chao, Cyber Incident Responder, California Cybersecurity Intergration Center | Angelina Graves, Assistant City Manager, Pico Rivera
+Speakers: Mohammad Ahmed, CEO, Infinity Technologies | Jessica Alcaraz, Deputy Director of Administrative Services, Pico Rivera | Angelina Graves, Assistant City Manager, Pico Rivera

 1:15 - 2:15 p.m.CalPERS Asset Liability Management and Experience Studyshow details